First War of Scottish Independence: Stirling Bridge and Guardian of Scotland

 Only one week after this document was signed, Wallace mounted an invasion of England.
 Crossing into Northumberland, the Scots followed the English army fleeing south in disarray.
 Caught between two armies, hundreds of refugees fled to safety behind the walls of Newcastle.
 The Scots laid waste a swathe of countryside before wheeling west into Cumberland and pillaging all the way to Cockermouth, before Wallace led his men back into Northumberland and fired 700 villages.
 On his return from England, laden with booty, Wallace found himself at the pinnacle of his power.

 In March 1298, Wallace was knighted, reputedly by one of the leading nobles of Scotland, and was appointed Guardian of the Kingdom of Scotland in the name of the exiled King John Balliol.
 He began preparations for a confrontation with Edward.

 In January 1298, Philip IV of France had signed a truce with Edward that did not include Scotland, thereby deserting his Scots allies.
 Edward returned to England from campaigning in France in March and called for his army to assemble.
 He moved the seat of government to York.

 On 3 July he invaded Scotland, intending to crush Wallace and all those daring to assert Scotland's independence.
 On 22 July, Edward's army attacked a much smaller Scottish force led by Wallace near Falkirk.
 The English army had a technological advantage.
 Longbowmen slaughtered Wallace's spearmen and cavalry by firing scores of arrows over great distances.
 Many Scots were killed at the Battle of Falkirk.
 (It is impossible to give a precise number of the dead.)
 Despite the victory, Edward and his army soon returned to England and thus failed to subdue Scotland completely.

-But the defeat had ruined Wallace's military reputation.
+However, the defeat had ruined Wallace's military reputation.
 He retreated to thick woods nearby and resigned his guardianship in December.